 It’s also worth considering what to pack and carry when trail running, as it can be tempting to pack more than you need if you’re new to the sport.

 4. Your everyday posture

-You don’t need to be a professional athlete to take looking after your body seriously, and this includes thinking about how you go about other aspects of your day, and how that may affect your ability to run efficiently and reduce your risk of injuries such as back aches from running.
+You don’t need to be a professional athlete to take looking after your body seriously, and this includes thinking about how you go about other aspects of your day, and how that may affect your ability to run efficiently and reduce your risk of injuries such as lower back pain when running.